CorfuDB/CorfuDB/README.md

 CorfuDB consists of two layers: a logging layer which implements a distributed, fault-tolerant shared log; and a runtime layer that implements transactional services over the shared log.
+Check the CorfuDB [wiki](https://github.com/CorfuDB/CorfuDB/wiki) for a detailed overview of the sofware architecture and example usage.

 ## Prerequisites
 Currently we support and regularly test CorfuDB on Linux (Ubuntu), and